KristiyanKKirilov/SoftUni-Angular-2024/README.md

-# SoftUni-Angular-2024
-Angular Regular Exam Application
+# Vehicle Angular Application connected to MongoDbCompass database

+# DB data models are in db folder
+# -- mongorestore command to retrive the data in MongoDbCompass